 For some reason, many people nowadays are leaving school without learning to speak or write correctly in English.
-This results in several problems for them:
+This results in several problems for them: - Their writing is seen as childish.

-• Their meaning is often not clear.
+- Their meaning is often not clear.

-• People misunderstand them.
+- People misunderstand them.

-• They misunderstand what others write.
+- They misunderstand what others write.

 Below are some common mistakes which I've seen.
 If you have any to add or have questions, feel free to write to me.
 I hope you find this interesting (and amusing in places).